 An unexpected personal injury can put your life on hold faster than you can blink your eye.
 One minute you’re breezing down the road in your car, the next you’re in the back of an ambulance with injuries that require immediate medical treatment.
 A slew of different personal injury scenarios can derail your life for months, years or even permanently, leaving you feeling helpless and frustrated.
 If you have been injured due to the negligence or careless acts of someone else, then you have a right to collect compensation for your injuries.
-Our Doylestown personal injury attorney has helped thousands of clients put their lives back together following:
+Our Personal Injury Attorney has helped thousands of clients put their lives back together following:

 - Big rig or tractor trailer accidents